Daniel Craig: 2006–2021: James Bond and worldwide recognition

 Prior to the inaugural Invictus Games held in London in September 2014, Craig, along with other entertainers and athletes, read the poem "Invictus" in a promotional video.
-He made an uncredited cameo appearance as a stormtrooper in the 2015 film Star Wars: The Force Awakens.
+In 2015, he had an uncredited cameo as a stormtrooper in Star Wars: The Force Awakens.
 Craig appeared in a modern production of William Shakespeare's tragedy Othello at the Off-Broadway New York Theatre Workshop throughout late 2016 and early 2017.
 The production starred David Oyelowo as the titular character and Craig as the main antagonist, Iago.
 Diane Snyder of The Daily Telegraph praised his "chilling" portrayal of Iago in the play.

 In 2017, Craig co-starred in Steven Soderbergh's comedy Logan Lucky, about two brothers who pull off a heist during a NASCAR race.
 Craig starred alongside Halle Berry in the drama Kings set during the 1992 Los Angeles riots.
 The film premiered in September 2017 and was distributed by the Orchard the following year.
 In 2019, Craig starred in Rian Johnson's black comedy murder-mystery Knives Out as Benoit Blanc, a detective investigating the sudden death of a family patriarch.
 It premiered at the 2019 Toronto International Film Festival, and was theatrically released that November.
 Knives Out earned critical praise and found success at the box office.
-He earned a Golden Globe Awards nomination for his performance.
+He earned a Golden Globe Award nomination for his performance.

-After experiencing delays due to the COVID-19 pandemic, Craig's fifth and final Bond film, No Time to Die, was released in September 2021 and received favourable reviews.
+After delays due to the COVID-19 pandemic, Craig's fifth and final Bond film, No Time to Die, was released in September 2021 and received favourable reviews.
 Craig says No Time to Die was his last film as James Bond.
-Two days before the film's release in the US, Craig was awarded a star on the Hollywood Walk of Fame which is located at 7007 Hollywood Boulevard (a reference to Bond's code number "007"), and next to the star of fellow Bond actor Roger Moore.
+Two days before the film's release in the US, Craig was awarded a star on the Hollywood Walk of Fame which is located at 7007 Hollywood Boulevard (referring to Bond's code number "007"), and next to the star of fellow Bond actor Roger Moore.